BunsDev/findr-app-frontend/README.md

 **Staking:** Users can stake FINDR tokens on a restaurant.
 The first staker of a restaurant creates the restaurant on the blockchain.
 Users can also unstake their tokens, reducing the total amount of staked tokens on a restaurant and having the tokens returned to their address.

-**Rewards:** Users can claim rewards proportional to the amount of FINDR tokens they have staked on a restaurant.
+**Rewards:** Users can collect rewards as their reviews are accepted by the ChanLink AI Client

 **Review Management:** Users can propose reviews for restaurants.
 Reviews are initially proposed, then sent to an AI client for analysis.
 This AI client eventually provides a response on the review.
 If the review passes the AI evaluation (with a success probability less than 80%), it is added to the list of approved reviews for the restaurant.
 If not, it gets rejected.
 Each review is identified by a hash, and the owner of the review is stored in the contract.

-**AI Interactions:** The contract interacts with an external AI system through an AI client.
+**OpenAI Interactions:** The contract interacts with an external AI system through an AI client.
 The AI client sends requests for review analysis, and the contract handles responses from the AI client, updating the status of the proposed review accordingly.

-### AIFunctionsClient.sol
-**OpenAI Interactions:** The contract allows making requests to an AI oracle by calling the executeRequest function.
-The request contains JavaScript source code, encrypted secrets, arguments (in this case, the review text to be analyzed by the AI), a subscription ID for billing, and a gas limit.

 **Request Fulfillment:** When the oracle completes the evaluation, it calls back the fulfillRequest function of the contract with the request ID, response, and any errors that occurred during execution.
 The contract stores the latest response and error, and emits an event with these details.